dialchain/dial/README.md

 As the DialChain does not plan with future appreciation of the DIAL, reserves needed to maintain a declaration during the lifetime of that declaration is collected from the issuing participant with the publication of that declaration.
 The collected revenue is held in the DIAL Treasury and distributed to validators for each day of relevance of the concerned record.

 ## Deterministic Conflict Resolution
 In the DialChain network, validators are responsible for declarations they verify and publish to the DialChain.
 Inside the time window, responsibility is solely backed up with the deposit of the validator.
-A closing, we assume all validators verify all declarations published during that time window.
+At closing, we assume all validators are verifying all declarations published during that time window.
 After closing, any residual validator mistake is the common responsibility of all validators.

 Incremental validation is essential to have all validators validate all declarations by the end of the time window.
 For that purpose, validators also publish a synchronization hash every 10 minutes or on the request of another validator (Sealing what they have done so far).